 Thanks for your support and comments.
 If you’ve never lost a dog: you haven’t the slightest-idea on losing your pet – especially Alfie who was TWENTY when he was ‘put to sleep: I haven’t felt so bad in a long time.
 I cried as I wrote his story (excuse the pun).
 Something I have now completed – whether anyone will publish it, is yet to be discovered.

-We have got a Collie (from the Edinburgh Dog & Cat Home, of course).
-He was “Less than 2”, when I bought him.
+We have got a Collie (also from the Edinburgh Dog & Cat Home, of course).
+He was “About one”, when I bought him.
 And called “Brodie”.
 I thought of ‘The Prime of’ Miss Jean Brodie’ – which was set in set in Cramond..
 And don’t forget “my” waterfall, where [most of] Alfie’s ashes were cast….

 Kismet or what?